There is always a warm and friendly atmosphere at the club and we have a refreshment

 Panel / Triptych

-Do you want to enter a Projected image in the Panel Competition, but don’t have the
+Do you want to enter a Projected image in the Annual Competition, but don’t have

 Owner of the company is Peter Smith who has the expertise to either convert an old